sagardewani/aws-lambda-multipart-parser/README.md

 # lambda-multipart-parser

 ```
-npm install lambda-multipart-parser --save
+npm install aws-lambda-multipart-parser --save
 ```

 ## Introduction

-This nodejs module will parse the multipart-form containing files and fields from the AWS lambda event object.
-It works very well parsing **binary** and text files.
+This nodejs module is the fork of [lambda-multipart-parser](https://github.com/francismeynard/lambda-multipart-parser.git "lambda-multipart-parser") with upgrades in busboy and test framework, this module is mainly for parsing the multipart-form containing files and fields from the AWS lambda event object.
+It works well with parsing **binary** and text files.

 ## Description

 ```
 @param {event} - an event containing the multipart-form in the body
 @return {object} - a JSON object containing array of files and fields, sample below.